France–Iran relations: Safavid era

 Numerous trade contacts continued to occur between Persia (modern Iran) and France.
 In 1705, Louis XIV dispatched an Ambassador Extraordinary in the person of Jean-Baptiste Fabre, accompanied by a party including Jacques Rousseau, uncle of Jean-Jacques Rousseau, and a woman named Marie Petit, who owned a gaming house, probably also a brother, in Paris.
 Fabre died in Persia, but negotiations were taken over by Pierre-Victor Michel, leading to a largely ineffective signed in September 1708.
 Prior to that he had to sideline Marie Petit who, "in the name of the Princesses of France", tried to persuade the shah to recognize her as France's sole legitimate representative.

 Wishing to reinforce exchanges, the Shah sent a Persian embassy to Louis XIV in 1715, led by Mohammad Reza Beg.
 The embassy visited king Louis XIV and obtained a new treaty of alliance signed in Versailles on 13 August 1715.
 Contact was then interrupted with the fall of the Safavid Empire in 1722 and the subsequent troubles, until the end of the century.

-Impressed by the Persian visits, the French author Montesquieu wrote a fictional account about Persia, the Lettres persanes, in 1721.
+Impressed by the Persian visits, the French author Montesquieu wrote a fictional account about Persia, the Lettres persanes (English: "Persian Letters"), in 1721.